apache/mxnet/docs/tutorials/mkldnn/MKLDNN_README.md

 <h2 id="5">Enable MKL BLAS</h2>

 With MKL BLAS, the performace is expected to furtherly improved with variable range depending on the computation load of the models.
-You can redistribute not only dynamic libraries but also headers, examples and static libraries on accepting the license [Intel® Simplified license](https://software.intel.com/en-us/license/intel-simplified-software-license).
+You can redistribute not only dynamic libraries but also headers, examples and static libraries on accepting the license [Intel Simplified license](https://software.intel.com/en-us/license/intel-simplified-software-license).
 Installing the full MKL installation enables MKL support for all operators under the linalg namespace.

   1. Download and install the latest full MKL version following instructions on the [intel website.](https://software.intel.com/en-us/mkl)